1899 All-Ireland Senior Football Championship final

-The 1899 All-Ireland Senior Football Championship Final was the twelfth All-Ireland Final and the deciding match of the 1899 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1899 All-Ireland Senior Football Championship final was the twelfth All-Ireland Final and the deciding match of the 1899 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

 Dublin, represented by the Geraldines club, were the winners.
 Cork were represented by the Nils club.

-Dublin led 1-7 to 0-2 at half time.
+Dublin led 1–7 to 0–2 at half-time.

-It was the sixth of six All-Ireland football titles won by Dublin in the 1890s.
+It was the sixth of six All-Ireland SFC titles won by Dublin in the 1890s.